XDATA-Year-3/analytics-sandbox/graphs/databases/clique-romanesco.rst

 -  ElasticSearch

-To setup the entire stack, the following assumes Docker is installed, and LINK properties.template is in the same directory.
+To setup the entire stack, the following assumes Docker is installed, and the file etc/titan-rexster.props.tpl exists.

 .. code:: bash